Panic attacks landed me in the ER 3 times due to perimenopause hormone drops and a slew of nasty medications multiple doctors prescribed.

 - Serotonin - less prominent but at the heart of how SSRI's work (if they do work)

-First, GABA since it's the biggest lever for anxiety and panic attacks.
+First, GABA since it's the biggest IMMEDIATE lever for anxiety and panic attacks.

 It's the brake pedal in our brain.

-Too much stress, glutamate, and histamine can all eat up GABA in the brain.
+Too much stress, glutamate, inflammation, and/or histamine can all eat up GABA in the brain.

-Benzo's directly boost levels of GABA as their primary weapon against GABA (see CBD versus benzos here).
+Benzo's directly boosted levels of GABA (till tolerance goes the other way) as their primary weapon against GABA (see CBD versus benzos here).

 As for research on the matter:

-there is considerable evidence that a dysfunction of GABA(A) receptors plays an important role in the pathophysiology of panic disorder.
+There is considerable evidence that dysfunction of GABA(A) receptors plays an important role in the pathophysiology of panic disorder.

 Serotonin is a little more nuanced.